FlyingShit-XinHuang/kong-auth-demo/README.md

     --data 'config.auth_server_url=<URL of verification API>'
 ```

-My another project 'auth-server' could be used as an auth server.
+My another project [auth-server](https://github.com/FlyingShit-XinHuang/auth-server) could be used as an auth server.
 The 'auth_server_url' could
 be 'http://&lt;your server ip&gt;:18080/info'.

 The resource API is protected now: